oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

 3. To view details about the security assessment itself, click the **Assessment Information** tab.

-    - Details include assessment name, OCID, compartment to which the assessment was saved, target database name, target database version, assessment date, schedule (if applicable), name of the baseline assessment (if one is set), and complies with baseline flag (Yes, No, or No Baseline Set).
+    - Details include assessment name, OCID, compartment to which the assessment was saved, target database name, target database version, assessment date, schedule (if applicable), name of the baseline assessment (if one is set), and whether the assessment complies with the baseline assessment (Yes, No, or No Baseline Set).

     ![Latest Security Assessment Assessment Information tab](images/latest-sa-assessment-information-tab.png "Latest Security Assessment Assessment Information tab")